Asher Wojciechowski: Houston Astros

 The Blue Jays later traded Wojciechowski, along with Ben Francisco, Francisco Cordero, David Rollins, Joe Musgrove, Carlos Pérez, and a player to be named later (Kevin Comer) to the Houston Astros on July 20, 2012, in exchange for J. A. Happ, Brandon Lyon, and David Carpenter.
-Houston assigned Wojciechowski to the Corpus Christi Hooks of the Class AA Texas League.
-He started the 2013 season in Corpus Christi, but received a midseason promotion to the Oklahoma City RedHawks of the Class AAA Pacific Coast League.
-He was added to the 40-man roster on November 20, 2013.
+Houston assigned Wojciechowski to the Corpus Christi Hooks of the Double–A Texas League.
+He started the 2013 season in Corpus Christi, but received a midseason promotion to the Oklahoma City RedHawks of the Triple–A Pacific Coast League.
+On November 20, 2013, the Astros added Wojciechowski to their 40-man roster to protect him from the Rule 5 draft.
 Before spring training began in 2014, Wojciechowski strained a lateral muscle.
 While recuperating in May, his return was delayed when he strained his forearm.
 He returned to Oklahoma City in June.

 Wojciechowski began the 2015 season in the Astros' starting rotation.
 He made 5 appearances for the Astros in the 2015 season, 3 of which were starts, and pitched to a 0–1 record, 7.16 ERA, and 16 strikeouts in 161/3 innings.
 He was designated for assignment on May 17, 2016.

 Miami Marlins

-On May 24, Wojciechowski was claimed off waivers by the Miami Marlins.
-Wojciechowski was designated for assignment on July 16, 2016.
-He elected free agency on November 7, 2016.
+On May 24, 2016, Wojciechowski was claimed off waivers by the Miami Marlins.
+He was designated for assignment on July 16.
+Wojciechowski spent the remainder of the year with the Triple–A New Orleans Zephyrs, also making two starts for the Double–A Jacksonville Suns, and recorded a 5.26 ERA with 32 strikeouts across 13 games (10 starts).
+He elected free agency following the season on November 7.